ALightTechnologyAndServicesLimited/Guacamole_Tools/README.md

  A small set of tools for securely installing Guacamole

 1) Securely updates properties file (Not for managing users and connections)
-2) Securely updates guacadmin's password from default password in installation sql scripts for MySQL.
+2) Securely updates guacadmin's password from default password in installation sql scripts for MySQL. (buggy / in-development)

 Download the code, compile and run!
 Interactive Console based tool.